Killing of Salwan Momika

-On 29 January 2025, Salwan Momika, an Iraqi refugee residing in Sweden known for controversial Quran burnings that sparked international diplomatic tensions, was fatally shot in Södertälje, Sweden.
+On 29 January 2025, Salwan Momika, an Iraqi refugee residing in Sweden known for controversial Quran burnings that sparked international diplomatic tensions, was assassinated in Södertälje, Sweden.
 The shooting and subsequent police response occurred during a TikTok livestream, and occurred hours before a scheduled court verdict regarding his anti-Islamic demonstrations was to be announced.

-On October 16, 2025 a Swedish court documents identified a 24 year old Syrian man living in Sweden as a suspect.
+On 16 October 2025, Swedish court documents identified a 24-year-old Syrian man named Bashar Zakkour, who lived in Sweden, as a suspect.
 The suspect's location is currently unknown.

 Background

 Momika came from the Al-Hamdaniya district of Qaraqosh, a town in the northern Iraqi province of Nineveh.
 He was an ethnic Assyrian and raised as a Syriac Catholic.

 In 2017, Momika fled to Germany with a Schengen visa, where he announced his atheism and apostasy from Christianity.
 In April 2018, Momika applied for a refugee visa to Sweden, and he was since then, registered as an Iraqi refugee until April 2021 when he was granted a three-year temporary residence permit, which was due to expire in April 2024.

 In 2023, Momika arranged a series of demonstrations against Islam.
 Momika posted dozens of videos online, often with majority-Muslim country names in Arabic as hashtags, prior to the Quran burnings.
 During these demonstrations, he desecrated the Quran and burned it with police protection and legal permission.
 The Quran burnings were accompanied by attacks towards Momika.
 Sweden elevated its national terrorism alert to its second-highest level in 2023, warning of potential threats against Swedish citizens both domestically and internationally following the Quran burnings.

 Also in 2023, the Swedish Migration Agency decided that Momika was to be expelled from the country as it had determined that he had provided "misleading" information in his asylum application.
 The deportation was to be followed by a 5 year entry ban to Sweden.
-However due to threats against him in Iraq, a court order suspended his explusion, and he received a new temporary residence permit until April 2024.
+However due to threats against him in Iraq, a court order suspended his expulsion, and he received a new temporary residence permit until April 2024.

 In January 2025, Momika was facing charges of "agitation against an ethnic group" related to four incidents from the summer of 2023.
 His verdict was scheduled to be delivered on 30 January 2025.
 He had been moved to a secret address while awaiting his verdict.
 On 1 January, Momika posted a video to his TikTok account describing a Lebanese medium's prediction that he would die in 2024, which he defiantly responded to by stating he would "continue to fight against Islam".